ivankostadinovic/GenericAdapter/README.md

 # GenericAdapter

-An Easy to use adapter for android
+An Easy to use adapter for android, a fork from [GenericAdapter](https://github.com/manojbhadane/GenericAdapter)

-1. No need to create separate class for adapter
+1. No need to create a separate class for each adapter
-2. No need of viewholder
+2. No need of ViewHolder
 3. More readable code

 # Supports 2 types of adapters